aldrinzigmundv/mariam/README.md

 ## Features
 * Free and open-source, no tracking or ads
 * Intuitive and easy-to-navigate interface design
+* See famous paintings associated with each prayer or mystery of the rosary to help with meditation
 * Currently supports 4 languages (English, Latin, Spanish and Filipino)